Hard Floor Camper Trailer

 - Kitchen upgrades: slide out kitchens with generous food preparation areas for family cooking

 - Power and battery management.
 A good setup should include two AGM 120Ah batteries with 240V and 12V (DC DC) chargers, a 240V system, volt meter, solar input, and internal and external power sockets.
-Better systems add a battery management system to help monitor all the inputs and outputs.
+Better systems add a battery management system to help monitor all the inputs and outputs (or a Lithium alternative).

 - Storage: there should be good storage and easy access all around the camper, on the drawbar and under the bed.
 When packed up, it’s convenient to have access inside the camper without opening it up.
 The roof/hard floor is also a good spot to store kayaks, bikes and more.